People at higher risk of skin cancer

 What do moles look like?

-Moles can range in colour.
-They are generally medium to dark brown but can also be skin-coloured or black.
+Moles are usually medium to dark brown but can also be pale or black.

-The majority of moles are flat, relatively even in colour and regular in shape.
+The majority of moles are flat and have an even shape and colouring.
 Some moles are raised and these are usually soft to touch and lighter in colour.

 These moles look different to ordinary moles and may evolve to melanomas.
 If you have multiple dysplastic moles you are at greater risk of melanoma.
 Your doctor may recommend regular checks with a dermatologist (skin specialist).